 Palimpsest of Faded Texts by Susan Campbell, Artist in Residence, June 2021

 How we talk to one another through messages, notes, posters, and official signs can be mapped from our environment.
-The community collected various kinds of signs and symbols found throughout Port Hope: sprayed onto sidewalks, painted onto walls, attached to window panes, stapled onto hydro poles.
+During the residency the community collected various kinds of signs and symbols found throughout Port Hope: sprayed onto sidewalks, painted onto walls, attached to window panes, stapled onto hydro poles.
 Together they form a palimpsest of what we value and preserve.

 This collaborative artwork considers whose voice counts.
 Who is talking to us?
 Is it a person, community, corporation or institution?
 How are they talking to us?
 Is it a declaration of love, a message for humankind, an order, or a social cue?
 Perhaps it’s more a signature, a commemoration, a property marker, or an encrypted code?
 These voices from Port Hope’s typographical environment are physically mapped here.